Plastic Surgery Fellowship

 Application & Selection

-Eligible physicians will have completed an ACGME-accredited plastic surgery residency program and will have been certified board-eligible by the American Board of Plastic Surgery.
-Select international candidates will also be considered.
+Eligible candidates should have completed an ACGME-accredited plastic surgery residency program and should be certified board-eligible by the American Board of Plastic Surgery.

 Richard E. Kirschner, M.D.